skupperproject/refdog/input/concepts/link.md

   <figcaption>The link model</figcaption>
 </figure>

-A site has zero or many links.
+A site has zero or more links.
 Each link has a host, port, and TLS credentials for making a mutual TLS connection to a remote site.

 Application connections and requests flow across links in both